Eating a healthy, varied diet in pregnancy will help you to get most of the vitamins and minerals you need.

 Higher dose folic acid

-Some women have an increased risk of having a pregnancy affected by a neural tube defect, and are advised to take a higher dose of 5 milligrams (5mg) of folic acid each day until they are 12 weeks pregnant.
-Women have an increased risk if they:
+Some women have an increased risk of having a pregnancy affected by a neural tube defect, and are advised to take a higher dose of 5 milligrams (mg) of folic acid each day until they are 12 weeks pregnant.
+Women have an increased risk if:

 If any of the above applies to you, talk to your GP as they can prescribe a higher dose of folic acid.
 Your GP or midwife may also recommend additional screening tests during your pregnancy.

 All adults, including pregnant and breastfeeding women, need 10 micrograms (10mcg) of vitamin D a day, and should consider taking a supplement containing this amount.

 Vitamin D regulates the amount of calcium and phosphate in the body, which are needed to keep bones, teeth and muscles healthy.